rstiller/slf4ts/packages/slf4ts-api/README.md

 Inspired by the popular Java lib [SLF4J](https://www.slf4j.org)

 This project is used to abstract logging
-to develop reusable libraies and not force the usage
+to develop reusable libraries and not force the usage
 of a certain logging framework.

 It's meant to be used with `nodejs`.